nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 	If the Student with the given studentName has not covered all the required exams for the University with the given name, return the following message: "{studentName} has not covered all the required exams for {universityName} university!"

 	If the Student with the given studentName has already joined the University with the given universityName, return the following message: "{studentFirstName} {studentLastName} has already joined {UniversityName}."

+If none of the above cases is reached, set the University property of the Student with the given studentName, to the value of the University with the given universityName.
+Return the following message: "{studentFirstName} {studentLastName} joined {universityName} university!"

+## UniversityReport Command

+### Parameters

+	universityId – int